-The Pekingese is a brave and boastful dog, with a strong character who is not afraid of anything including larger dogs.
-They love attention, and if they feels neglected, they will insist you pay attention to them.
-They are good choice for families except those with small children.
+The Pekingese is a brave and boastful dog with a strong character who is not afraid of anything, including larger dogs.
+They love attention, and if they feel neglected, they will insist you pay attention to them.
+They are a good choice for families except those with small children.

 Reason 1 To Get A Pekingese